PirateforFreedom/TypeAgent/README.md

 * Long term memory/state managemet,short term memory,knowledge base long term memory
 * Basic RAG workflow for knowledge base which created by external data sources (e.g. PDF files)
 * Intelligent switching knowledge base
-* Defining and calling custom tools
+* Defining and calling custom tools，then help you do something(take action)
 * Changing personas settings and role-playing

 You can also use TypeAgent to deploy agents as a *service*.
 You can use a TypeAgent server to run a multi-user, multi-agent application on top of supported LLM providers.